gvwilson/sdxpy/src/glob/index.md

 [% inc file="glob_null.py" keep="parent" %]

-It assumes every [%g child_class "child class" %] has a `_match` method that returns the location from which searching is to continue rather than just `True` or `False`.
+`Match.rest` requires every [%g child_class "child class" %] to have a [%g helper_method "helper method" %] called `_match`
+that returns the location from which searching is to continue.
-`Match.match` therefore checks that we've reached the end of the text.
+`Match.match` checks whether the entire match reaches the end of the target string and returns `True` or `False` as appropriate.
+{: .continue}

-The Null Object class is:
+Our new Null Object class looks like this:

 [% inc file="glob_null.py" keep="null" %]

-The null object must be the last one in the chain, and as advertised, it doesn't advance the match (i.e., it does nothing).
+`Null` objects must be at the end of the matching chain, i.e., their `rest` *must* be `None`, so we remove the `rest` parameter from the class's constructor and pass `None` up to the parent constructor every time.
+Since `Null` objects don't match anything, `Null._match` immediately returns whatever starting point it was given.
-Every other matcher can now pass responsibility down the chain without having to test whether it's at the end or not.
+Every other matcher can now pass responsibility down the chain without having to test whether it's the last matcher in line or not.
 {: .continue}

 With these changes in place,